gleechi/gleechi.github.io/pages/1.2.0/knowledge/avatars.md

 The image below shows GleechiRig's left hand model.
 The labeled wrist and finger bones represent the hand bones whose movement VirtualGrasp controls.

 If you want to use a custom avatar (enabled in the Pro version of the VirtualGrasp SDK), the recommended minimum conditions to be met related to the skeletal hand structure are:
-* A hand's wrist bone should include 5 fingers as children (no extra bones),
+* A hand's wrist bone should include 5 fingers as children,
 * with 3 bones in each finger whose movement VG controls, and
 * for thumb, the 3 bones correspond to the first metacarpal and the 2 phalanges, and
 * for non-thumb fingers, the 3 bones correspond to the 3 phalanges in human hand anatomy.